Private Share Insurance in the History of Credit Unions

 American Share finished 2015 reporting:

 - A stronger equity ratio (loss-paying capacity) than its federal counterpart

 - The greatest asset base in its 41-year history

 - Lower losses per insured shares over the history of the fund than that of the federal share insurance fund

 - A strong growth curve, as more credit unions evaluate the benefits of a nonfederal share insurance alternative in today’s burdensome regulatory climate

-Today, American Share provides primary share insurance to more than one million credit union members in nine states, and excess share insurance through American Share and its subsidiary ESI to more than 200 credit unions in 33 states and the District of Columbia.
+Today, American Share provides primary share insurance to more than one million credit union members in ten states, and excess share insurance through American Share and its subsidiary ESI to more than 200 credit unions in 33 states and the District of Columbia.
 We continue to work with our insured credit unions as a business partner—not a regulator—giving us flexibility in program design and enhancing the benefits of our coverage.